 Courts realize that officers often have to make split-second decisions in uncertain situations; they therefore consider all the circumstances surrounding police use of force.
 The operative question is what a reasonable officer would do if confronted with the same circumstances.
 For example, protecting a mentally ill person walking down the street from injuring himself would probably require less force than stopping a suspect pointing a gun at someone.

-- how severe the arrestee’s crime is
+- the severity of the arrestee’s crime

 - whether the suspect constitutes a current threat to officers or others, and